libgd/libgd/src/readme.txt

                       which lines will appear on the display from first to last, or in an interlaced fashion, in which the image will "fade in" over several passes.
 By default, images are not interlaced.
+(When writing JPEG images, interlacing implies generating
+                      progressive JPEG files, which are represented as a series of scans of increasing quality.
+                      Noninterlaced gd images result in regular
+                      [sequential] JPEG data streams.)

                       A nonzero value for the interlace argument turns on interlace; a zero value turns it off.
-Note that interlace has no effect on other functions, and has no meaning unless you save the image in PNG format;
-                      the gd and xbm formats do not support interlace.
+Note that interlace has no effect on other functions, and has no meaning unless you save the image in PNG or JPEG format; the gd and xbm formats do not support interlace.

-                      When a PNG is loaded with gdImageCreateFromPng , interlace will be set according to the setting in the PNG file.
+                      When a PNG is loaded with gdImageCreateFromPng or a JPEG is loaded with gdImageCreateFromJpeg,
+                      interlace will be set according to the setting in the PNG or JPEG file.

-                      Note that many PNG viewers and web browsers do _not_ support interlace.
-However, the interlaced PNG
+                      Note that many PNG and JPEG viewers and web browsers do _not_ support interlace or the incremental display of progressive JPEGs.
+However,
-                      should still display; it will simply appear all at once, just as other images do.
+                      the interlaced PNG or progressive JPEG should still display; it will simply appear all at once, just as other images do.

 gdImagePtr im;